Travel.State.Gov > International Travel > Country Information > United Arab Emirates International Travel Information

 Travelers both departing the UAE and transiting will be barred from exiting the UAE if there are any criminal or civil legal cases against them; this includes travelers simply changing planes in the UAE with no intention of exiting the airport.
 Travelers have been arrested at the airport and their passports seized due to outstanding financial cases, unsettled legal disputes, late credit card payments, and for cases that were previously unknown to the traveler.
 In such cases, some individuals have been arrested and detained for long periods of time.
 Individuals will be barred from leaving the UAE until legal cases are settled in full.
 This affects all persons whether they are in the UAE as residents, tourists, or are only transit passengers.
 UAE residents can verify with UAE authorities whether they have an exit ban due to outstanding cases in Dubai or Abu Dhabi.
 More information on this process can be found on the UAE Government Portal.

 The Government of the UAE requires that all persons residing in the country have a national identification card.
 U.S. citizens who are working or living in the UAE should visit the Emirates Identity Authority website for more information on card registration procedures and requirements.

 Dual Nationality: The UAE does not recognize dual nationality.
 Those who carry both Emirati and U.S. citizenship may have difficulties traveling to and from the United States and the UAE.
-The UAE recognizes only the citizenship of the passport with which a person enters the UAE.
-The embassy may be prohibited from providing certain consular services to those who did not enter the UAE on a U.S. passport.
+The UAE recognizes only the citizenship of the passport on which a person enters the UAE.
+The embassy may be restricted from providing certain consular services to those who did not enter the UAE on a U.S. passport.

 Information about dual nationality and the prevention of international child abduction can be found on the embassy website.
 For further information about customs regulations, please read the embassy’s Customs Information page.